freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 We will use the OPNSense Web GUI to do the initial configuration of the network firewall.

-Connect to the OPNSense Web GUI
+Connect to the OPNSense web GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 If you have not already done so, boot the *Admin Workstation* into